 Check out Why solo travel is awesome!

 Aw, how cute.
 Suck it up buttercup.
+Can your relationship not stand a little alone time away from each other?
 Just bring them with you.
 A great adventure around the world can be made even more awesome by the fact you have the person you love by your side.
 If your partner doesn’t want to travel with you then it’s not the end of the world, just go it alone!
 No loving partner would ever hold you back from following your dreams, if they do maybe they aren’t worth being with anyway and if you are worried your relationship won’t survive you not being tied at the hip 24/7, then I hate to break it to you but it probably wasn’t that strong in the first place!
-It is a common truth that the best and the strongest relationships are those where each individual is allowed enough space to grow and follow their own path, their own dreams, and come together in a strong partnership.
+It is a common truth that the best and the strongest relationships are those where each individual is allowed enough space to grow and follow their own path, their own dreams, and only then come together in a strong partnership.

 What are you, 10?
 The choices you make in life are yours and yours alone.
 I understand completely that parents and loved ones may be nervous or worried about you, but you can’t live your life based on your fears, let alone theirs.
 The best thing to do is have a rational conversation with them, explain your reasons for doing it, then come up with ways you can keep in touch and work together on the numerous safety precautions you can take before you leave.